BIOL115-MSUM/BIOL115-MSUM.github.io/finch-project.md

 In your Course Workspace, you will see a list of projects:

-- Finch Example Project
+- Finch Selection Example
-- Bluestem Variation Project
+- Intraspecific Variation Analysis
-- Artificial Selection Project
+- Artificial Selection Analysis

-Click the "Start" button to open the **Finch Example Project** project.
+Click the "Start" button to open the **Finch Selection Example** project.
 This will create your own copy of the project that can be accessed by both you and the instructor.

-Click the name of the project, **Finch Example Project**, to open the project.
+Click the name of the project, **Finch Selection Example**, to open the project.

 If your instructor has not set up a course workspace, you can just create a new project by clicking the **New Project** button.
-Name it **Finch Example Project**.
+Name it **Finch Selection Example**.

 ## Find data file